IrenaMora/42neurons/README.md

 **What is this library?**

-This library can help you free design your own neural network like you want.
+This library can help you freely develop your own neural network the way you want.

 **What language library use?**